Homemade Meatballs in Jalapeno Cream Sauce

 To make meatballs:

-- With a food processor pulse the bread crumbs until fine.
+With a food processor pulse 150 grams bread crumbs until fine.

-- In a bowl of a mixer, fitted with a paddle attachment, combine ground pork/ground chicken thighs, bread crumbs, eggs, onion powder, garlic powder, parsley, crushed black pepper and salt.
+In a bowl of a mixer, fitted with a paddle attachment, combine 2 lbs ground pork/ground chicken thighs, 150 grams bread crumbs, 3 eggs, 2 tsp onion powder, 2 tsp garlic powder, 3 tbsp chopped parsley, 1 tsp crushed black pepper and 2 tsp salt.
 Mix to combine.

 Set up your working station, to shape the meatballs.
 Do this right next to the sink with hot running water, or with a bowl filled with hot water.
 Have a round bowl with the 1 cup flour ready.